Trying to Save Money for Retirement? Understand the Tricks Advertisers Use

 Rarity, Scarcity, Urgency

-We don’t want to miss out on a good thing, so the influencers often try to convince us that we are at risk of doing so.
+We don’t want to miss out on a good thing.
+That’s why influencers often try to convince us that we are at risk of doing so.
 This is such a common trend that some people in marketing abbreviate it as FOMO, for “Fear of Missing Out.”

 The title of Lok’s book itself has the word “forbidden,” suggesting mystery and unavailability.
 To harness FOMO, we may be told that only a few items remain for sale and that if we do not act quickly, we will not be able to purchase one.
 “Going once, going twice…” the auctioneer warns.